duleorlovic/blog/_posts/2017-02-03-rails-cache.md

 So if you have to use on same page, use different first string.

-Note that cache key should include all items that happens to be inside `if` statement, for example we show different content for different users
+Note that cache key should include all items that happens to be inside `if` statement, for example we show different content for different users.
+Also if we should numbers that depends on current day, for example `Todays registered: <%= User.where('created_at > ?', Time.zone.at_begging_of_day)` we should include Date in cache keys since it should be updated (event we do not touch any user)

 ```
 <% cache ['tickets', can?(:view, company), company.tickets.maxium(:updated_at)] do %>